ak-rex/Sms2Matrix/README.md

 # Set up
 - Create an account on a homeserver
-- Install this app (compile the apk from source or from the [Play Store](https://play.google.com/app/com.martindaleresearch.sms2matrix))
+- Install this app (compile the apk from source or download it from the [Play Store](https://play.google.com/app/com.martindaleresearch.sms2matrix))
 - Grant the app all the necessary permissions
 - Type in the needed info in the app
   - Bot Username: is the username of the just created user